soumukhe/azurerm-vmmain/README.md

  adminUser      = var.adminUser      # "azureuser" <br>
  privKey        = var.privKey  <br>

+# you also need to define env variables
 #  Environment Variables Required Depends on if you are using PFX Certificates or if you are using Client Secrets for AZ Service Principal

 # The below envorionment variables need to be defined locally when running locally or in TF Cloud local execution mode.